Annunciation (Lochner)

-Annunciation (or The Virgin Mary) is a panel painting by the German artist Stefan Lochner (c.
-1410 – 1451), whose panels were probably conceived as outer wing for a lost altarpiece.
-It shows the virgin, rather conventionally receiving the voice of the holy spirit, who hovers above her in the form of a dove.
+Annunciation (or The Virgin Mary) is a panel painting by the German artist Stefan Lochner, from c.
+1446-1449.
+The panels were probably conceived as an outer wing for a lost altarpiece.
+It shows the virgin, rather conventionally receiving the voice of the Holy Spirit, who hovers above her in the form of a dove.
 A vase behind her holds a lily.
 Her white clothes and the flower represent her virginity.
 It seems influenced by similar panels found in Jan van Eyck's Ghent Altarpiece.